Sudan entry requirements for Zambia passport holders

 Frequently asked questions

-No. There is no visa on arrival for Zambian citizens.
+No. Sudan does not offer visa-on-arrival for Zambian citizens.
 You must obtain a visa from a Sudanese embassy or consulate before you travel.

-No. The visa is not extendable.
-You must leave before your visa expires.
-Overstaying can result in fines or deportation.
+No. The visa for Zambian citizens is not extendable.
+You must leave Sudan before your visa expires — overstaying can lead to fines or other penalties.

 Official sources